kodosexe/kodos.dev_NoPassword/README.md

     * getColor.php
     * setColor.php

 The lamp files are where you want to look.
-This is where I have been spending most of my time to produce a website that's usable for testing purposes-
+This is where I have been spending most of my time to produce a website that's usable for testing purposes.

 ## History of kodos
 Kodos is a fictional chracter from Star Trek - The original series.
 While being an interesting character, it's also a cool name so I went for it.